 It must have become such a regular occurrence both for myself and other disabled members of the public, as I have recently noticed signs which have stated ‘give priority to those who are mobility impaired’.
 But these are often ignored as crowds of people push themselves into the lift, especially for lectures.

 Yes, some may have an invisible disability but I highly doubt the whole crowd does.

 Similarly, when I am out in public I have found disabled toilets that do not use the radar key system—a key given to the disabled to prevent abuse— or changing places are usually engaged and non-disabled people step out of them.
 Mothers with pushchairs, despite the parent toilet and changing room opposite.

 They blissfully ignore me, pretending that it is a toilet that anyone can use when there is a clear sign on the door stating otherwise.
 I often find staff also abuse the disabled toilet.

-One of my favourite memories is when we had landed in Orlando Florida and went to use the disabled toilet, to find it engaged.
-After waiting a very long time we found that it was being used by an employee that worked at the airport and he was speaking on his phone.
+One of my favourite memories is when we had landed in Orlando Florida.
+We went to use the disabled toilet, to find it engaged.
+After waiting a very long time we found that it was being used by an employee that worked at the airport.
+This man was speaking on his phone.

-When we confronted him he got quite defensive and said that he could use the disabled toilet as to him it was like any other regular toilet.
+When we confronted him he got quite defensive and said that he could use the disabled toilet.
+He even said that to him it was like any other regular toilet.

 Only – if that is the case, I’d be able to get my chair in normal toilets.